neoforged/Documentation/docs/resources/client/models/modelloaders.md

     @Override
     public TextureAtlasSprite getParticleIcon() {
-        // Return 'new Material(TextureAtlas.LOCATION_BLOCKS, MissingTextureAtlasSprite.getLocation()).sprite()'
-        //   if you don't need a particle, e.g. when in an item model context. return particle;
+        // Return MISSING_TEXTURE.sprite() if you don't need a particle, e.g. when in an item model context. return particle;
     }